-Koh Kood Police – 087 958 1991, 039 525 745, Emergency 1155
+Koh Kood Police – 087 958 1991, 039 525 745 or Emergency 191 or 1155

 Many of the resorts will accept credit cards, exchange money (dollars/euros/pounds) or indeed allow cash withdrawal against a credit card, at a surcharge of 2% to 5%.

 Phones and Internet

-Most resorts now have internet access with wifi in the common areas and rooms.
-This comes from the telephone companies’ towers, which dot the landscape, so do not expect especially high speed access.
-Mobile coverage is 3G.
-Electricity is 24 hours across the island, with just the odd exception.
+Most resorts now have internet access with Wi-Fi in the common areas and rooms.
+This comes from the telephone companies’ towers, which dot the landscape, surprisingly good speeds if using a local carrier, less so of course from the resorts’ over burdened in-house modems.